maxmind/MaxMind-DB-Writer-perl/docs/MaxMind-IPDB-spec.md

 This data type is not followed by a payload, and its size is always zero.

+### boolean - 14

+A true or false value.
+The length information for a boolean type will always be 0 or 1, indicating the value.
+There is no payload for this field.

 ### Data Field Format

 Each field starts with a control byte.
 This control byte provides information